Manbqt/Inception-of-Things/README.md

 ### [Master and worker](./P1/README.md)

 ### [Pods](https://kubernetes.io/fr/docs/concepts/workloads/pods/pod-overview/)
 The pod is the smallest kubernetes unit, it's an `environment`, a single instance of an application/service.
-So to create `replicas` many pods mus` used.
+So to create `replicas` many pods must used.
 Each pod is `isolated`, have an IP address, a namespace and a volume.
 All external communications require configuration.
 So each containers in pod can communicate.